Representative King discussed Article I, Section I of the U.S. Constitution.

 Student should view the following video clips and respond to the accompanying questions.

-From the drop-down arrow, they select their state to view their state’s senators and respond to the following questions:
+From the drop-down arrow, they can select their state to view their state’s representative(s) and respond to the following questions:

-Consider the political party representation, how could that impact policy decisions that are made in your state?
+Consider the political party representation in your state, how could that impact policy decisions that are made in your community?

-Next, students select the senator they would like to research and click on the name, then click the “Official Bio” link under the photo and provide the information below:
+Next, students choose the person who represents their district from the list and click on the name.
+Then click the “Official Bio” link under the photo and provide the information below:

 Title (if indicated)